escotoj/solid-workout-app/README.md

 ## GET_TODO

-- ADD API that renders gym photos with unsplash at loggin and sign up, lanidng page.
 - add floating action button to be in every page once logged in as a component
 - there is an error with the the way data is being saved (saves it as the previous day)
 - when user logged out, lets get started directs you to login.